GEMDevEng/NovaCore/README.md

 ## Acknowledgments

-NovaCore is built with modern web technologies and leverages the power of AI through Groq's inference engine and Llama 3 models.
+NovaCore is built with modern web technologies and leverages the power of AI through Cohere's API and Command R/Command A models.